tomasferrarisenda/backstage-minikube-lab-reloaded/README.md

 The [ArgoCD plugin](https://roadie.io/backstage/plugins/argo-cd/) will display (on the Overview tab of each component) the state of all ArgoCD applications related to it.

 ### Grafana plugin
-https://roadie.io/docs/integrations/grafana/
+I didn't take the time to build an appropiate dashboard for each of our services.
+Building dashboards is out of the scope of this lab.
+I've linked to a random dashboard just to demosntrate how the integration works. https://roadie.io/docs/integrations/grafana/

 <!-- ### Homepage plugin